wyatt-toure/github-and-R-project-guide/README.md

 <a href="https://wyatt-toure.github.io/github-and-R-starter-guide/"><img src="images/starter-guide-logo2.png" height="200" align="right"/></a>

+*Note this is a work in progress*

 Welcome to the GitHub directory for this starter guide on using GitHub and Rmarkdown in research.
 This repository hosts the materials to construct the site at: https://wyatt-toure.github.io/github-and-R-starter-guide/.
-I wrote this as a resource I would have wanted when I was just starting out in my Msc degree with little experience in the practicalities of organizing project directories, version controlling files, or writing up analysis documentation. *Note this is a work in progress*.
+I wrote this as a resource I would have wanted when I was just starting out in my Msc degree with little experience in the practicalities of organizing project directories, version controlling files, or writing up analysis documentation.

 ## Directory structure